 Figure 5.30.2.9.2-1 depicts the 5G System architecture for SNPN with Credentials Holder using AAA Server for primary authentication and authorization.

 Figure 5.30.2.9.2-1: 5G System architecture with access to SNPN using credentials from Credentials Holder using AAA Server

+NOTE: The NSSAAF deployed in the SNPN can support primary authentication in the SNPN using credentials from Credentials Holder using a AAA Server (as depicted) and/or the NSSAAF can support Network Slice-Specific Authentication and Authorization with a Network Slice-Specific AAA Server (not depicted).

 SECOND CHANGE